These terms apply to all services provided by Yrless Limited

 Storing Your Personal Information

-17.4 We will keep your information secure and, for individuals, will hold your personal information in accordance with the Privacy Act 2020.
+17.4 We will keep your information secure and, for individuals, will hold your personal information in accordance with our privacy policy published on our website from time to time and the Privacy Act 2020.

 17.5 In accordance with the Privacy Act 2020 your creditworthiness may be accessed.